-Android has a Picture in Picture mode and you can see apps like YouTube use it in full effect.
+Android has a Picture in Picture or Pop-up Player mode and you can see apps like YouTube use it in full effect.
 What this means is that you have videos playing right on the screen when you’re browsing other contents of the app itself or your phone.
 It allows you to stay in your media while doing other things.
 VLC for Android has a Picture-in-Picture (PiP) mode as well.
 It works quite well.
 You play a video and you can pull it down to the bottom-right corner of the screen.
 It only takes a minimum screen area.

 Once the video is minimized to the bottom-right, you can use VLC and browse for other media or go in other areas like the settings section in the app.
 Additionally, you can stop using VLC and still use your phone like go to your home screen, bring up the app drawer or even open another app.
 All this while the video is playing in the bottom corner.
 This is multitasking with a media playing.

 To use the background or picture in picture (PiP) mode in VLC, you just need to use a button present on the interface.
 Here is how you do that:

 - Click on the options button (three dots)